svrooij/sonos-api-docs/docs/services/av-transport.md

 | **CurrentURI** | `string` | The new TransportURI - its a special SONOS format |
 | **CurrentURIMetaData** | `string` | Track Metadata, see MetadataHelper.GuessTrack to guess based on track uri |

+**Remarks** If set to another player RINCON, the player is grouped with that one.

 ### SetNextAVTransportURI

 Action body: